tweag/python-monorepo-example/2017-06-27-streaming-libraries.md

 These conditions embody the amount of thinking that the programmer needs to do without help from the compiler.
-They present some opportunities for the programmer or the language’s runtime system to screw up, so that we end up with a program that is either not streaming or is incorrect.
+They present opportunities for the programmer or the language’s runtime system to screw up, so that we end up with a program that is either not streaming or is incorrect.
-In Haskell, traditionally, people have been exploiting lazy evaluation to build streaming programs: if we can somehow produce a string that represents the entire contents of a file, we could plug that string as an input to `headLine` and hope that only the first line will ever be evaluated and loaded in memory.
+In Haskell, traditionally, people have been exploiting lazy evaluation to build streaming programs: if we can somehow produce a string that represents the entire contents of a file, we could plug that string as an input into `headLine` and hope that only the first line will ever be evaluated and loaded in memory.
 But this is a dangerous assumption.
 The type system no longer distinguishes whether a `String` is a list of values, a computation